-By the age of 8, it is possible that your child may have spent about 7.5 hours in front of a screen.
+By the age of 8, it is possible that your child may have spent an average of about 7.5 hours (a day) in front of a screen.
 In recent years, kids have gained more access to, and knowledge of, technology.
 This generation is arguably the most educated about technology since the internet was created.

-Now, there is nothing wrong with giving limited access to devices like iPads to your little one; of course, just like adults, over-usage can have some negative effects.
+While there is nothing wrong with giving limited access to devices like iPads to your little one, just like adults, over-usage can have some negative effects.

-However, smartphones and other devices are excellent tools when used to your child’s advantage.
-Technology is already available in the classroom for children with special needs; technology with educational programs that benefit their classroom experience.
-Preschool online is becoming more accessible, and families doing homeschool preschool are using tools from online like educational videos, enrichment classes over zoom, and the content is growing.
-So with educational activities like this available at your child’s fingertips, why not use it?
+That being said, smartphones and other devices are excellent tools when used to your child’s advantage.
+Technology is already available in the classroom for children with special needs — technology with educational programs that benefit their classroom experience.
+Preschool online is becoming more accessible, and families doing preschool at home are using online tools like educational videos and enrichment classes over Zoom, and the content is ever growing.
+So with educational preschool activities like these available at your child’s fingertips, why not use them?

 Implementing educational activities into your child’s screen time can benefit their mental abilities.
 With interactive elements and educational games, you can rest easy knowing your little one’s time on the screen is well spent.